 Heather Muir created the garden at Kiftsgate, which up until 1920 had consisted of a paved formal garden in front of the portico, with a field and wooded banks beyond.
 Heather was helped and inspired by her lifelong friend Lawrence Johnston of Hidcote Manor.
-She decided that the garden would develop organically as she was inspired, rather than planning everything on paper.
+She decided that the garden would develop organically, rather than planning everything on paper.
 This has given the garden a distinctly feminine feel, almost in direct contrast to the more masculine lines being employed by Johnston at Hidcote.
-By 1930 the steep banks were tackled and the steps to the lower garden were put in place, along with the delightful summerhouse taking advantage of the views to the west.
+During the 1930s the steep banks were tackled and the steps to the lower garden were put in place, along with the delightful summerhouse taking advantage of the views to the west.